Western Digital My Book: Live

 In 2011, Western Digital released the My Book Live Edition NAS.
 They range in storage capacity from 1 to 3 TB.
 My Book Live uses Applied Micro APM82181 processor working at 800 MHz and has 256 MiB of RAM.
-Broadcom BCM54610 ethernet is able to support 10/100/1000 Mbit/s connectivity.
+Broadcom BCM54610 Ethernet interface is able to support 10/100/1000 Mbit/s connectivity.
 Contrary to previous versions, Live has no USB ports.
 Instead of a Linux-Kernel & Busybox found in previous versions, Live uses a full-featured Debian GNU/Linux.

 Live Duo

 My Book Live Duo was released in January 2012.
 It features two drives (totaling 6 or 4 TB, depending on the product version) that can be configured in a RAID array; in that case, all data is automatically mirrored and can be recovered if one of the drives fail (but effective drive space is halved).
-It sports a similar design to the previous My Book Live, but unlike that one this product has a top cover that allows for easily servicing and replacing the drives.
+It sports a similar design to the previous My Book Live, but unlike that one this product has a top cover that allows for easy servicing and replacement of the drives.
 It also has one Gigabit Ethernet and one USB connection.